mjmiranda14/L1JetTag/README.md

 `python3 removeBackground.py <path/train/filename.h5> <path/test/file.h5>`

 # Training Keras Model:

+We can run can run this by passing three arguments the following way:
-Inside of `kerasModel.py`, add paths to the training files resulting from DataForge.py and/or `removeBackground.py`.
+`python3 kerasModel.py ""SignalTrainFile" "BkgTrainFile" "JetData_TrainFile"`.
+These files should have resulted from the DataForge.py and/or `removeBackground.py`.

 # ROC Curve from Keras Model:
 Inside `ROC.py`, add paths of the testing data resulting from the DataForge.py and/or `removeBackground.py`.